dimhoff/ESP32-CAM_Interval/README.md

 The config.h file offers some compile time customizations.

+Before compiling the html_content.cpp file needs to be generated.
+Do this by executing the gen_html_content.sh script.

+The tzinfo.json file can be updated with the tool from https://github.com/pgurenko/tzinfo.
+But this is normally not necessary.

 Picture Names
 -------------
 Every time the device boots a new directory is created on the SD card.
 The